-Our goal is to provide individualized care and counseling to all patients and families affected by a cancer predisposition syndrome by harnessing the power of precision medicine and the most up-to-date research from the medical genetics and hematology/oncology community.
+At the Cancer Predisposition Program, our goal is to provide individualized care and counseling to all patients and families affected by cancer predisposition syndromes by harnessing the power of precision medicine and the most up-to-date research from the medical genetics and hematology/oncology community.

 During a typical new patient appointment at our clinic, we provide: